patriziawatlington/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid over-engineering and remember that code readability and maintainability are as crucial as functionality.
 Always keep in mind that you write code not only for computers to execute but also for humans to understand and modify."

 "Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' — Donald Knuth.
 Focus on writing correct and clear code first, then optimize when necessary based on data and profiling, rather than speculative assumptions about performance bottlenecks."

+# 2024-03-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute panic and stress.
+Break down your projects into smaller, manageable tasks and set realistic deadlines for each one.
+Using task management tools, such as Trello or Asana, can help keep you organized and on track.
+Remember to check your progress regularly and adjust your plans as needed.